alfonso-torres/eng84_python_exercises/README.md

 - Create another loop with a range that asks for names and appends to list_names.
 - Make a loop that iterates over each name in list_names and format's so that each name is lowercase, then add these names to a new list called list_names_lower.
-- Iterate over the list of values to find ...?
+- Iterate over the list of values to find if they are even or not.

 *Acceptance Criteria*:
 - All tasks have been done.